seek-oss/capsize/README.md

 </div>
 ```

+> ⚠️ Note: It is not recommended to apply further layout-related styles to the same element, as this will risk interferring with the styles used for the trim.
+Instead consider using a nested element.

 ### `createStyleString`

 Returns a CSS string that can be inserted into a `style` tag or appended to a stylesheet.